YunoHost-Apps/gotosocial_ynh/doc/ADMIN.md

 #### Configuration

-You can configure your instance using the config panel integrated in Yunohost, you will find it in the admin interface of your Yunohost by following these steps:
+You can configure your instance using the config panel integrated in Yunohost, you will find it in the admin interface of your YunoHost by following these steps:
 `Applications > gotosocial > Configure this app (Config Panel)`

 In this control panel you can configure the following things: